Homelab Reproduction: OPNsense

 Launch the VM and set up network interfaces:

-- Do you want to configure VLANs now? [y/N]: N
+N - Do you want to configure VLANs now? [y/N]:

-- Then enter the WAN and LAN interfaces.
+N - Then enter the WAN and LAN interfaces.

 Wireguard VPN